status-im/nimbus-eth2/docs/the_nimbus_book/src/developers.md

 # For Developers

+TODO: Clean up the project README and link to this page instead

 This page contains tips and tricks for developers, further resources, along with information on how to set up your build environment on your platform.

+TODO: The install.md pre-requisites are missing packages needed for development, such as cmake (potentially others as well)

 Before building Nimbus for the first time, make sure to install the [prerequisites](./install.md).